-

 When a DLI contact is identified, they are provided with access to DLI resources, including the electronic file transfer (EFT) service and the mailing list (dlilist).

-The DLI EFT site is a repository used to disseminate the DLI collection.
+The DLI EFT service is a repository used to disseminate the DLI collection.
 Users of the EFT are limited to an institution's DLI contact or alternate.
 The EFT requires that each user have their own unique user ID and password.
 When a new contact has been identified, the DLI unit sends the EFT account information via email.
-To request a password reset, contact the Self-Serve Access section.
+If you forgot your password or need to change it, click on the "Forgot Password" link on the website and follow the prompts to reset your password.

 dlilist